Hai-Lina/Before-model-training-Crafting-high-quality-text-annotations-for-machine-learning/README.md

 ## Preparation
 - An installation of Python and Jupyter Notebooks on the participants’ own laptops is beneficial (e.g., using the Anaconda environment).
 Alternatively, participants can use Google Colab.
-- A list of necessary packages to execute the provided notebook(s) will be provided in a requirements file beforehand.
+- A list of necessary packages to execute the provided notebook(s) will be provided in an environment file beforehand.

 ## Duration and tutorial schedule
 The tutorial lasts 4 hours including breaks.